Mastery learning: History

-In the 1920s there were at least two attempts to produce mastery in students' learning: the Winnetka Plan, by Carleton Washburne and associates, and another approach by Henry C. Morrison, at the University of Chicago Laboratory School.
-Both these projects provided school situations where mastery of particular learning tasks - rather than time spent - was the central theme.
+In the 1920s, efforts to promote mastery in students' learning included the Winnetka Plan, by Carleton Washburne and associates, and Henry C. Morrison's experimental methods at the University of Chicago Laboratory School which emphasized individualized instruction and student-paced learning over rigid course completion.
+These attempts were centered around student proficiency rather than course completion which helped pave the way for modern mastery learning models.
 While these ideas were popular for a while, they faded due primarily to the lack of technologies that could sustain a successful implementation.

 The idea of mastery learning resurfaced in the late 1950s and early 1960s as a corollary of programmed instruction, a technology invented by B.F.
 Skinner to improve teaching.
-Underlying programmed instruction was the idea that the learning of any behavior, no matter how complex, rested upon the learning of a sequence of less-complex component behaviors.
+At the core of programmed instruction was Skinner's belief that even the most complex behaviors could be taught by breaking them into smaller, manageable components, each learned sequentially with guided reinforcement.

 Around that same time, John B. Carroll was working on his "Model of School Learning" - a conceptual paradigm which outlined the major factors influencing student success in school learning and indicating how these factors interacted.
 Carroll's model stemmed from his previous work with foreign language learning.
 He found that a student's aptitude for a language predicted not only the level to which they learned in a given time, but also the amount of time they required to learn to a given level.
 Carroll then suggests that aptitudes are actually a way to measure the amount of time required to learn a task up to a certain level (under ideal instructional conditions).
 As such, Carroll's model implies that, if each student is given the sufficient time they needed to learn to any particular level, then they would be expected to attain it.